AminJml81/TCP-Congestion-Control-Algorithms/README.md

 ```
 Then run any algorithm as you wish.

-also you can run jupyter notebooks adn analyze the algorithms data.
+also you can run jupyter notebooks and analyze the algorithms data.